full-stack-serverless/conference-app-in-a-box/README.md

-# Conference App in a Box
+# Conference App in a Box - Expo

+This is the Expo version.
+To view the React Native CLI version, click [here](https://github.com/dabit3/conference-app-in-a-box).

 > This repo goes along with my Dev.to post titled ["Introducing Conference App in a Box"](https://dev.to/dabit3/introducing-conference-app-in-a-box-kgj)